italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 \[Editor's notes: As part of Gap analysis, YANG reference/YANG code might be added to the data modeling section/subsections and that the current content shall be considered as placeholder for the model.]

-The attributes of all functional building block of a coherent pluggable in {{figure-optical-pluggable-building-blocks}} will be exposed to external packet and optical controllers via host interface (A) shown in {{figure-details-packet-optical-device}}.
-To this end, we need to model the coherent pluggable building blocks described in {{building-blocks}}.

 The data modeling of each functional blocks provides attributes in following areas:

 * {{plug-capabilities-attributes}}: Coherent pluggable capability attributes (i.e., supported-modes)